 Unfortunately, there are also people who illegally apply facial filler injections without any medical training and, unfortunately, these are typically the horror stories you can see on the evening news.
 Once your condition is under better control, you will be able to get a much better long-term result from any cosmetic rejuvenation procedure for the lower eyelids.

 Tear fillers are more likely to go wrong when they are performed by unqualified professionals, who lack proper understanding of the patient's anatomy, can choose the wrong type of filling, or do not properly select the right patients for this type of treatment.
 Swelling can occur after filler treatments and everyone who receives an injection (or a cannula treatment) looks at least temporarily swollen.

 The right choice of filling, placement and injection technique can reduce this risk and, in certain cases, can improve festoons.
 Often, HA facial fillers can still be seen in the area under the eyes for many years after the injection (in some cases, this can happen five years later or more).
 Since fillers tend to cause bloating, any patient with malar bags or festoons should avoid treatment with filler, as this will only aggravate the problem.
 For some patients, non-surgical rejuvenation of the lacrimal canal may be a reasonable procedure that gives excellent results to improve dark shading, or even to camouflage the appearance of larger fat pockets (bags) under the eyes.

-After the lacrimal groove under the eye filling, some patients may experience swelling under the eye area or in the middle region of the cheek.
-The dermal filler attracts water and this can cause intermittent swelling under the eye if the filler is placed too close to the skin.
-With all these different types of doctors and medical professionals performing facial filler injections, there can be a great deal of variability in the treatments being performed. .
+The dermal filler attracts water and this can cause intermittent swelling under their eye if it is placed too close to their skin.
+With all these different types of doctors and medical professionals performing facial filler injections, there can be a great deal of variability in treatments being performed.